carias-rh/lx-toolbox/README.md

 $ which start
 /usr/local/bin/start

-$ start 180
+$ start 180 rol-stage

 Course starting: do180-4.10
-Environment: rol-production
+Environment: rol-stage

 Using /etc/ansible/ansible.cfg as config file
 [WARNING]: provided hosts list is empty, only localhost is available.
 Note that the implicit localhost does not match 'all'